J. G. BALLARD - THE NOVELS

 The Drowned World was initially published in an abbreviated form in Science Fiction Adventures #24 (Jan 1962).
 The first full length book edition was again a U.S. paperback (Berkley, 1962).
 Note that there was a later reprint of the Berkley edition (1966), which had a completely different cover.

-Some years later there appeared in the U.K. a profusely illustrated, large format edition (Dragon's Dream, 1981) in both hardcover and paperback.
+Some years later there appeared a profusely illustrated, large format edition (Dragon's Dream, 1981) in both hardcover and paperback.

 Dragons Dream, 1981